Thinking you might need those bonus points (also known as adjustment factors) to get into that uni course you’ve been dreaming about?

 UTS also offers bonus points through their Year 12 Subject Scheme based on subjects you have taken in the HSC that are relevant to your course.

 You are eligible to receive bonus points if you have received an ATAR above 69.
 Some courses do not offer bonus points, including some from the Faculty of Law, and Education courses from the Faculty of Arts and Social Sciences — so make sure you check first!

 The maximum amount of bonus points you can receive for each degree is 5.

-To see what bonus points are offered for your course, scroll to the bottom of the page and select ‘adjustment factors table’ under the heading ‘how to apply’.
+To see what adjustment factors are offered for your course, scroll to the bottom of the page and select ‘adjustment factors table‘ under the heading ‘how to apply’.

 You will then be shown a table that has every undergraduate course at UTS available listed.

-Let’s say you got an ATAR of 78 and were looking to undertake a Bachelor of Communication (Public Communication) at UTS which has an ATAR cut off of 80.
+Let’s say you got an ATAR of 82 and were looking to undertake a Bachelor of Communication (Media Arts and Production) at UTS which has an ATAR cut off around 85.